Dhurandhar’ box office collection day 31: Ranveer Singh’s spy thriller hits ₹1,207 crore worldwide, overtakes KGF Chapter 2 - BusinessToday

-Dhurandhar has crossed ₹1200 crore at the worldwide box office, completing the milestone exactly one month after its theatrical release.
-The Aditya Dhar–directed spy thriller has become only the fifth Indian film to breach the ₹1200-crore mark globally.
+Ranveer Singh-led Dhurandhar has crossed the ₹1,200-crore mark at the worldwide box office, completing the milestone exactly one month after its theatrical release.
+Directed by Aditya Dhar, the spy thriller has emerged as one of the biggest blockbusters in Indian cinema history.

-At the domestic box office, Dhurandhar continued its strong run into the fifth weekend, collecting over ₹33 crore net across three days.
-With this, the film’s total India net collection has reached ₹772.25 crore, while its gross earnings stand at ₹926.7 crore after 31 days in theatres, according to figures shared by film trade portal Sacnilk.
+According to figures shared by film trade portal Sacnilk, Dhurandhar has earned ₹1,206.25 crore worldwide in 31 days.
+At the domestic box office, the film continued its strong momentum into the fifth weekend, adding over ₹33 crore net across three days.
+This takes its total India net collection to ₹772.25 crore, while its India gross now stands at ₹926.75 crore after a month-long theatrical run.

-The Ranveer Singh-led film has also entered the top five highest-grossing Indian films of all time, overtaking Yash-starrer KGF: Chapter 2, which had recorded a worldwide gross of ₹1200 crore in 2022.
+With these numbers, Dhurandhar has firmly entered the top five highest-grossing Indian films of all time and is closing in on the lifetime global collection of SS Rajamouli’s RRR.

-While collections have shown the expected decline on weekdays, the film has maintained its position as the top-performing title in Indian cinemas.
-It has held firm despite competition from new releases such as Avatar: Fire and Ash, Ikkis and Tu Meri Main Tera Main Tera Tu Meri, continuing to draw audiences across key urban centres as well as single-screen markets.
+Despite the expected weekday drop, Dhurandhar has maintained its dominance in cinemas, outperforming new releases such as Avatar: Fire and Ash, Ikkis and Tu Meri Main Tera Main Tera Tu Meri.
+The film has continued to attract audiences across major urban centres as well as single-screen markets.

-Internationally, Dhurandhar has posted equally strong numbers.
-The film has earned $31 million in overseas markets so far and is expected to enter the list of the top 10 highest-grossing Indian films internationally.
-Notably, the film did not release in the Middle East due to a ban, a factor trade analysts estimate may have impacted its overseas earnings by at least $10 million.
-Despite this, the film’s worldwide gross currently stands at ₹1207 crore.
+Internationally, Dhurandhar has posted impressive numbers, earning ₹280 crore from overseas markets so far.
+Trade analysts point out that the film’s absence from Middle Eastern territories due to a ban may have limited its overseas potential further.
+Even so, the film has comfortably earned an all-time blockbuster verdict.

-On Sunday, Dhurandhar not only crossed the ₹1200-crore milestone but also surpassed the lifetime global collection of KGF: Chapter 2.
-The film is now close to the worldwide total of SS Rajamouli’s RRR, which had earned ₹1230 crore globally during its theatrical run.
+On Sunday, Dhurandhar crossed the ₹1,200-crore mark globally, strengthening its position among the biggest Indian theatrical successes ever.

 About the film